privacybydesign/irma-documentation/yivi-docs/blog/2025-02-08-ux/index.md

 Our plan is for Yivi to also support this flow.
-The user can quickly scan a QR code by pressing the button on the login page and then enter the pin afterwards to go ahead with the issuance or disclosure.
+The user can quickly scan a QR code by pressing the button on the login page and then enter the pin afterwards to continue with the issuance or disclosure.

+Progress on this feature can be followed [here](https://github.com/privacybydesign/irmamobile/pull/327).

 ### Easier card organisation and navigation
-We've received feedback from some of our users that the navigation and organisation of the cards inside the wallet.
+We've received feedback from some of our users that the navigation and organisation of the cards inside the wallet is not optimal.
 Right now there's just a list of cards, categorized based on the Category field in the scheme and nothing more.
 There's no way to sort, organize or navigate these cards.
-You can just scroll a list.

-When a user has just a few credentials this is not a big issue, but when the list gets larger, finding the card you're looking for becomes harder and harder.
+When a user has just a few credentials this is not a big issue, but when the list grows larger, finding the card you're looking for becomes harder and harder.

 To solve this problem, we're planning to make the list editable and add search functionality.
 Editable means the user will be able to select, move and delete credentials.